odedstein/fs-2024-csci-599-exercise-5/README.md

 If we never move the old vertices our surface would be merely upsampled - lots of triangles, but still jagged and nonsmooth.
-We move interior red vertices (red vertices that are _not_ on the boundary) to a weighted sum of the vertex and its red neighbors:
+We move interior red vertices (red vertices that are _not_ on the boundary) to a weighted sum of the vertex and its red neighbors, where $n$ is the number of vertex neighbors:

 ![](images/old-verts-interior.png)